powerlim2/analytics_interviews/Stats/2_/README.md

 KS-statistic: 0.1413, P-value: 0.377323938426
 ```

-**We cannot reject the null hypothesis that the mean ranks are equal at 95% confidence level.**
+**We cannot reject the null hypothesis that the x and X were drawn from the same distribution at 95% confidence level.**

 ### Full Code Implementation